Lawnmower Man 2: Beyond Cyberspace: Reception

-Lawnmower Man 2 was poorly received by critics, with a 10% rating on Rotten Tomatoes, based on 9 reviews, with an average rating of 2.4/10.
+Lawnmower Man 2 was poorly received by critics, with an 18% rating on Rotten Tomatoes, based on 11 reviews, with an average rating of 3.5/10.
 The plot and characters were generally negatively received, while the visual effects received mixed reviews.

+Cancelled sequels

+Grant Morrison was asked to develop outlines for potential third and fourth Lawnmower Man films as the producer liked Morrison's work on Doom Patrol.